Gerold103/serverbox/bench/result_mpscqueue/README.md

 A consumer rarely can afford having a busy loop or even just a polling loop with sleeps.
 The more natural usage is when the consumer clears the queue and then sleeps exactly until the queue becomes non-empty.
 The producers are supposed to notify the consumer about this.

-The blocking consumption is implemented using `mg::common::Signal` class.
+The blocking consumption is implemented using `mg::box::Signal` class.
 The benchmarks measure both the busy-loop consumption and the blocking consumption.

 ## Results